stevepeeff/MordheimBuilder/MordheimTableTop/MordheimBuilder ReadMe.txt

 Lesson learned during development:
 - Never ever declare a UI (Windows) component if it is not directly shown (E.g. Show a user control in a Window on a Execute).
 Instead initiate and use in when needed;
+- OO and 'clean Code' principles do not (always) apply in UI (mvvm).
+E.g. 2 almost identical views (thus duplicate code) are allowed in views (preferred above inheritance)